Katie Leung: 2012–present: continued stage and screen roles

-In 2023, she starred in the first season of Paramount+'s series adaptation of Simon Beckett's novel The Chemistry of Death.
+In 2023, Leung starred in the first season of Paramount+'s series adaptation of Simon Beckett's novel The Chemistry of Death.
+In 2024, she appeared in the BBC One miniseries Nightsleeper.

+In September 2024, Leung joined the regular cast of Bridgerton as Lady Araminta Gun for its forthcoming fourth season.

+Charity work

+In 2007, Leung helped The Prince's Trust charity raise £100,000 by launching a children's art competition, donating one of her own paintings that was auctioned for £960.
+In 2009, she donated a photo to Sightsavers International's I:Click 2009 competition, with benefits going to treat and prevent blindness for residents of impoverished countries.

+In 2018, Leung ran a 10K run for My Body Back, a charity that supports victims of sexual violence.

 Personal life

 Leung delayed plans to go to art college and university to film Harry Potter and the Order of the Phoenix.
 During this period, Leung had said she was undecided about pursuing an acting career after Harry Potter and wished to attend university to study art and design.

-In 2007, Leung helped The Prince's Trust charity raise £100,000 by launching a children's art competition, donating one of her own paintings that was auctioned for £960.

-Leung has also expressed a passion for photography.
-In 2009, she donated a photo to Sightsavers International's I:Click 2009 competition, with benefits going to treat and prevent blindness for residents of impoverished countries.
-While appearing in Wild Swans, Leung worked to complete her photography degree at Edinburgh College of Art.

-Afterwards, Leung attended the Royal Conservatoire of Scotland in Glasgow, where she completed the BA in Acting course.
-For her final-year performance at the Conservatoire in 2014, Leung appeared as Béline in a production of Molière's The Hypochondriac.
+Leung briefly studied painting at University of the Arts London before completing a photography degree at Edinburgh College of Art.
+Following this, she attended the Royal Conservatoire of Scotland in Glasgow, where she completed the BA in Acting course.

-On 19 August 2018, Leung participated in the wedding of another former Harry Potter cast member, Afshan Azad.
+On 19 August 2018, Leung participated in the wedding of her Harry Potter castmate Afshan Azad.